Kraków – Dominican Friary

 The friary of the Kraków Dominicans was situated in the south-eastern part of the charter city, in close proximity to the defensive walls on the eastern side and the settlement Okół in the south, incorporated into the area of the city fortifications in the 14th century.
 From the west, the corner of the Dominican plot opened onto a small square, ended on the other side with the church of All Saints, while from the west and north it was adjacent to streets and residential buildings.
 The southern part of the friary area was occupied by a church, from the north, adjacent to the claustrum and economic buildings that expanded throughout the Middle Ages.

-After the late Gothic rebuilding, the church was still clasped with stepped buttresses, as chapels were also supported by them.
-The west facade of the nave was topped with a stepped gable with pinnacles, and below a large ogival window was pierced.
-The eastern wall of the chancel was also crowned with a high stepped gable, separated by pyramidal blendes with stepped frames and topped with pinnacles.
-Below, the wall was pierced with a large pointed window.
-Additional two-light, splayed windows illuminated the chancel from the south, two for one bay (older traceries from the 13th century were used in them).
-The central nave and the aisles were illuminated by single three-light windows, while with time the role of lighting of the aisles was taken by wide, pointed, three and four-light windows of the chapels.
-The chancel and the nave were covered with a common gable roof, and the aisles also with gable roofs.
-The main entrance to the church led through the western ogival portal from around 1400, with rich sculptural decorations operating in three orders with plant and zoomorphic motifs.
-The portal was also decorated with a carved impost frieze, relief representations on the capitals, and openwork tracery in the tympanum.
+After the expansion in the second half of the 14th century, the church was still surrounded by stepped buttresses, because they also supported the chapels.
+The western facade of the central nave was topped with a stepped gable with pinnacles, and below there was a large ogival window, flanked by slightly smaller windows of the aisles.
+The eastern wall of the chancel after the walls were raised was also topped with a high stepped gable, separated by pyramidally arranged blendes with stepped frames and topped with pinnacles.
+Below, the wall was pierced with a large, pointed window.
+Additional two-light windows, splayed on both sides, illuminated the chancel from the south, two per bay (older tracery from the 13th century was used in them).
+The central nave and side aisles were illuminated by single three-light windows, and over time, the role of illuminating the aisles was taken over by wide, pointed, three-light and four-light windows of the chapels.
+The main entrance to the church led through a western, pointed-arch, stepped portal with rich sculptural decorations, with plant and zoomorphic motifs in three orders.
+The portal was also decorated with a carved impost frieze, bas-relief representations on the capitals, and openwork tracery in the tympanum.

-Inside, the central nave was separated from the chancel by a pointed-arch arcade with impost cornices on two levels.
-The aisles were divided by the pillars on the projection of elongated octagons, set on plinths, with buttresses from the side of the aisles and shafts descending to the floor from the side of the central nave.
-The central nave was opened to the side aisles with ogival arcades with moulded archivolts, over which there was a moulded cornice separating the slightly recessed window zone, placed in moulded, pointed niches.
-The central nave was covered with a stellar vault, side aisles with rib vaults, and the chancel with a net vault.
-The latter was springing from the shafts and fastened with bosses in the form of shields.
-The central nave also had shafts, and corbels were used in the aisles.
+Inside, the central nave was separated from the chancel by a pointed rood arcade with impost cornices on two levels.
+The division into aisles was provided by pillars in the shape of elongated octagons, set on plinths, with buttresses on the side of the side aisles and wall shafts reaching down to the floor on the side of the central nave.
+The central nave was opened to the aisles with pointed arcades with moulded archivolts, above which there was a moulded cornice separating the slightly recessed window zone of clerestory, placed in moulded, pointed recesses.
+The moulding of the arcades’ archivolts was originally embedded in the internave pillars, which were smooth to the plinths.
+The central nave was covered with a stellar vault, the aisles with cross-rib vaults, and the chancel with a vault with a uniform network of ribs.
+The latter was lowered onto the wall shafts and fastened with bosses in the form of coats of arms.
+There were also wall shafts in the central nave, and in the aisles there were corbels in the form of half an inverted pyramid.

 The friary buildings were situated on the northern side of the church.
 Their oldest, Romanesque building was the refectory, a room measuring 15.9 x 9 meters, built of irregular limestone (the so-called wild stone) and sandstone ashlar in the corners.
 It had two storeys: a two-aisle rectangular basement room that served as a cellarium and the upper storey where monks eat.
 Cellarium was divided into two parts by three massive, four-sided pillars, supporting cross vaults with the arch bands.
 The original height of the lower room did not exceed 2.3 meters, the plan was 5 x 15 meters, and the walls were about 1.4 meters thick.
 It was illuminated by small semicircular and rectangular windows in the northern, southern and eastern walls.
 Initially, it was accessible only through a barrel-vaulted passage with stairs on the west side.
 The room on the first floor, originally 4 meters high, with walls about 1 meter thick and covered with a wooden ceiling, was in the 15th century crowned with a cross-rib vault and covered with wall polychromes.
 From the eastern side, the access of light was originally provided by a triad of semicircular windows with an oculus in the middle, and an additional three Romanesque windows were pierced in the southern wall.
 There, near the western corner, there was an entrance portal: a three-step, closed semicircular, with a carved motif of a plant braid in the central part of the archivolt.
 The longer wall of the refectory was attached to the garth in the south.
 The cross-ribbed vaults of the cloisters were built in the 14th century.